 Your BRP will indicate how many hours you are able to work whilst you are studying.

-For degree level students on a Tier 4 visa you should be allowed to work up to 20 hours during term time.
+For degree level students on a Student Visa or Tier 4 visa you should be allowed to work up to 20 hours during term time.
 Term time is determine by the academic calendar.

 You are able to work full time during vacation periods.
 These students should be aware that: